-It was the summer of 2013 when a small Yorkshire Terrier cross with the cool name of Timbit was dropped off at the Edmonton Humane Society.
+It was the summer of 2013 when a five-year-old Yorkshire Terrier-cross with the cool name of Timbit was dropped off at the Humane Society in North Edmonton.

 That happens a lot.
-A once-loved pet is too old or sick … and the owner doesn’t know what to do with it.
-The animal shelter then becomes a convenient dumping ground where unwanted pets are either adopted or “put to sleep.”
+A once-loved pet becomes too old or sick and the owner either doesn’t care or they don’t know what to do.
+The shelter has become a dumping ground where unwanted pets are adopted — or “put to sleep.”

-If that didn’t work, Timbit would be euthanized and cremated, along with other animals.
+If that didn’t work, the animal would be [pardon the sanitized term] euthanized …

 But that never happened.

-Dr. Melanie fell in love with Timbit.
-In spite of severe health issues, she felt the dog had a future — and that he’d bring joy to others.
+Dr. Melanie fell in love with the little dog.
+In spite of Timbit’s health problems, she felt he still had a future … and could bring joy to many.
+She just knew.

 Right then and there, the vet made it her goal to save him.
-She began medical treatments, but progress was slow.
+And so began medical treatments.
+But progress was slow.

 The vet’s wish would come true …

-Timbit arrived with all his earthly possessions — a small bed that looked to be older than him, a blanket spotted with doggie logos, a body harness, and a leash.
+Timbit arrived with all his earthly possessions — a small circular bed that looked to be older than him, a blanket spotted with doggie logos, a body harness, a red vest and a leash.
 That was it.
 Oh.
 And some dog food.

-Timbit was a bit of a mystery.
-No one seemed to know where he’d lived previously.
+The Yorkie cross was a bit of a mystery.
+No one seemed to know where Timbit had lived before.
 All the shelter would offer was that he came from a home in the northeast part of Edmonton — many miles away — and that a granddaughter was moving to Ontario and couldn’t look after him.

 Had Timbit’s original owner died?
 Your guess is as good as mine.

-The Yorkie knew the answer but wasn’t talking.
+The little dog knew the answer but wasn’t talking.

 … AND A NEW LIFE

 According to adoption papers from the Humane Society, Timbit was ‘house trained and crate trained.’
-In other words, he was familiar with puppy pads … and he’d traveled about safely.
+In other words, he was familiar with puppy pads … and had traveled about safely.

-If nature called and Timbit needed to get outside, he’d simply stand quietly at the door and glance backward, a signal he wanted out.
-How badly was shown in the number of times he jumped about and pawed the door.
+If nature called, Timbit simply stood quietly at the door and glanced backward now and then, a signal he wanted out.
+How badly he needed out was shown in the number of times he danced and pawed at the door.

 The Yorkie’s first stroll in the backyard indicated he was a house dog.
-He ‘high-stepped’ on the lawn, an odd behaviour for dogs, even a small one.
-Timbit likely spent a lot of time in a high-rise because grass was a whole new experience for him.
+He ‘high-stepped’ on the lawn — an odd behaviour for dogs, even a small one.
+Timbit likely spent his first years in a high-rise [without shag carpet] because walking on grass was something new for him.